nisargatman/workflow-automation/README.md

  - beautiful soup `pip install beautifulsoup4`
  - nltk `sudo pip install -U nltk`

  `python installation.py` should install the relevant modules.
+Ensure that you have `pip` and [python](https://www.python.org/downloads/) installed.

 ## How to use Git
 1. `git add <filename|.>` to add files to the local git repository